-One of the most critical operating parameters affecting the extraction yield is particle size.
+One of the most critical operating parameters affecting extraction yield is the particle size.
 The solid matrix must be blended to increase the mass transfer area.
-Enhancing the exposed surface area to the solvent makes the extractions more effective in terms of yield, facilitating the mass transfers.
+Enhancing the exposed surface area to the solvent, makes the extractions more effective in terms of yield, facilitating the mass transfers.
 Solutes can be in fact located on the surface of the cells of the vegetable matrix or in intracellular spaces.
-As the particle size of the sample decreases, the extracted solute would travel shorter diffusional paths along the solid substrate, and mass transfer barriers, such as cell walls, would be destroyed.
-However, it was also reported by Coats et al. that some adverse hydrodynamic effects may occur when excessively small particles are treated in a packed bed.^{28,29} Particle size is hence considered a critical parameter, influencing the yield of extraction processes.30
+As the particle size of the sample decreases, the extracted solute would travel shorter diffusional paths along the solid substrate and mass transfer barriers, such as cell walls, would be destroyed.
+However, it was also reported by Coats et al. that some adverse hydrodynamic effects may occur when excessively small particles are treated in a packed bed ^{28,29}.
+Particle size is hence considered a critical parameter, influencing the yield of extraction processes 30.
 Coffee silverskin (CS) was provided as already micronized in the form of fine powder.
-Optical microscopy assessed an average particle size of about 100 μ m.
-Green coffee beans (GCB) were subjected to blending before extraction.
+Optical microscopy assessed an average particle size around 100 μm.
+Green coffee beans (GCB) were subjected to blending before extractions.
 Due to the high content of lipids, the GCB fatty biomass could not be transformed into a fine powder as silverskin, not even by embrittlement by means of liquid nitrogen before blending.
-In this case, the minimum achievable particle size was in the range of 500- 1000 μ m, as detected by an optical microscope.
-GCB particle size was in any case in the range of recommendations found in the literature.30 Pictures of the pristine and blended biomasses are shown in the ESI in Fig. S1.[†]
+In this case, the minimum achievable particle size was in the range 500-1000 μm , as detected by optical microscope.
+GCB particle size was in any case in the range of recommendations found in the literature 30.
+Pictures of the pristine and blended biomasses are reported in the Supplementary Information in Figure ARTICLE Journal Name